 Dr. Germán Cadenas focuses his research on the psychology of undocumented immigrants and underrepresented minorities, particularly their critical consciousness development and its links to higher education outcomes, work and career development, and psychological wellbeing.
 His research also encompasses strategies for training educators and mental health providers with competencies in social justice and multiculturalism to serve undocumented immigrants.
 His work has received extramural funding and has been published in outlets such as Cultural Diversity and Ethnic Minority Psychology, Journal of Career Development, The Counseling Psychologist, and Journal of Diversity in Higher Education.
 He leads the Liberation Psychology Lab at Lehigh University, where graduate students and community groups collaborate on participatory action research projects.

-Dr. Cadenas identifies as an immigrant himself and is formerly undocumented.
-He has a background in activism and community organizing, and was involved in creating programs and non-profit organizations to support advocacy for immigrant rights and the educational progress of undocumented and DACA students.
-His opinion and personal story has been featured in many popular media outlets, he was Chair of the California Psychological Association's Immigration Task Force (2017-18), and serves on the Advocacy Workgroup of American Psychological Association’s Division 17 (2018).
-He completed his Ph.D. in Counseling Psychology at Arizona State University, and his Doctoral Internship and Postdoctoral Psychology Fellowship at the University of California Berkeley.
+Dr. Germán Cadenas identifies as an immigrant himself and is formerly undocumented.
+He has a background in activism and community organizing.
+He was involved in creating programs and non-profit organizations to support advocacy for immigrant rights and the education of undocumented and DACA students.
+His opinion and personal story have been featured in popular media.
+He chairs the Immigration Working Group of the American Psychological Association's Peace Psychology Division, and serves on the Liberation Incubator of the Counseling Psychology Division.
+He completed his Ph.D. in Counseling Psychology at Arizona State University, and his Doctoral Internship and Postdoctoral Fellowship at the University of California Berkeley.

 Cisneros, J., & Cadenas, G. (2017).
 Examining the effect of DREAMzone: Preparing higher education professionals to respond to the presence and needs of undocumented students.
 Journal of Student Affairs Research and Practice, 1-15.doi: http://dx.doi.org/10.1080/19496591.2017.1289098